-The Burke Fund, through its scholarship program encourages youngsters to succeed in personal work ethic, academic achievement and contributions to their schools and to their communities Four year scholarships are offered to college-bound students who have worked in the golf operations, course maintenance operations or in the clubhouse directly serving golfers.
-The Fund is committed to keep pace with the increasing costs of a college education by meeting a greater portions of the student’s unmet college financial.
+The Burke Fund, through its scholarship program encourages individuals to succeed in personal work ethic, academic achievement and contributions to their schools and to their communities.
+Four year scholarships are offered to college-bound students who have worked in the golf operations, course maintenance operations or in the clubhouse directly serving golfers.
+The Fund is committed to keeping pace with the increasing costs of college education by meeting a greater portions of the student’s unmet college financial need.

 The Burke Fund is an equal opportunity scholarship program for students, working at golf courses.
 It does not discriminate of the basis of sex, race, age, religion or ethnic background.

 John P. Burke was born on March 7, 1917 in Newport, RI.
 He attended William S. Rogers High School and caddied at Newport Country Club.
 Burke was an outstanding golfer not only in the Rhode Island area, but nationally as well.
 Burke won the Rhode Island State Junior title twice (his first title was won at the age of 15), the Rhode Island State Amateur Championship four of five years, missing his tee time in 1937, and the Rhode Island State Open.
 By 1938, Burke had won Rhode Island’s junior, amateur, and open titles – he was the first of only four people to have ever accomplished this.